 20. The share of US millennials that use the internet is 100%.

 When asked whether they would be able to live without the internet, only 15% of millennials said yes.
 Millennials and technology statistics show that the remaining 85% are most certainly not keen on canceling their connection to the world wide web.
 21% claimed they “definitely could not” live without the internet.
 Another interesting data to help your millennial marketing strategy is that this age group spends 31 minutes a day on their desktop.

 21. Only two out of ten millennials enjoy watching traditional television.

 Millennials prefer internet videos to traditional television.
 Just over a third (37%) of millennials say they binge-watch daily.
-The latest research and millennial entertainment trends signal that millennials prefer internet media over traditional television.
+The latest research by some of the top rated video production companies and millennial entertainment trends signal that millennials prefer internet media over traditional television.
 Precisely, 35% of those surveyed said they prefer watching videos on YouTube, with only 19% favoring traditional television.

 22. 68% of millennials use a second screen.

 While a millennial watches television and there’s an ad on half-time of their favorite sports match, they check their smartphone, tablet, or laptop.
 This is why half-time ads on Super Bowl will probably drop dramatically in the future as this isn’t the type of advertising that appeals to millennials.